labtrac/test-documentation/documentation/online.md

 > **Remember**
 >
 >On first log in please change your password.
-The password provided by Labtrac is only temporary.{: .alert.alert-info}
+The password provided by Labtrac is only temporary.
+{: .alert.alert-info}

 ---

-#### Change Passowrd
+#### Change Password

 To Change password click on the name in the top right